The Best Metal Credit Cards in Canada for 2023

 American Express Business Platinum Card

-• Earn 100,000 Membership Rewards points when spending $10,000 in the first 3 months.
-Must use a referral link
+• Earn 80,000 Membership Rewards points with a referral link when spending $15,000 in the first 3 months when using a referral link

 • Earn 1.25 points per $1 spent on all purchases